cjddmut/Unity-2D-Platformer-Controller/README.md

 **Number of Iterations** - The number of iterations the motor can take to resolve the final position during a tick.
 Lower numbers mean more performant but at a cost of potential position loss.
 2 iterations will likely cover most cases (unless the time step is really long).

 **Check for One Way Platforms** - Should the motor check for one way platforms?
 Uncheck this if there aren't any, the motor will be more efficient.
 This will only have an effect if the motor's collider can't collide with its own layer.
 If it can then setting this to false won't help, one way platforms or not.

+**Moving Platform Layer Mask** - What layer contains moving platforms.
+The motor uses this knowledge to grab a MovingPlatformMotor2D component from the platforms.
+This requires that 'Raycasts Start in Colliders' is true in the Physics 2D settings.
+If there aren't any moving platforms then make sure this value is 'Nothing' (or 0).
+The motor will be more efficient.

+**Additional Raycasts Per Side** - By default the motor will raycast through the corners to separate itself from moving platforms (or static environment if moved into one by a moving platform).
+The raycasts can miss if the environment is small enough.
+Increasing the number of additional raycasts can fix this issue.
+A good way to think about it is if the smaller environment is at least the size of the motor then this can be 0.
+Half the size of the motor then it should be 1.
+A third then 2 and so on.
+Caution as more raycasts are more expensive.

 ### Movement ###